CptNewton/Meta-Front-End-Developer-Professional-Certificate/Introduction to Front-End Development/01 - How the web works/06 - Knowledge Check - How the web works/README.md

 - [ ] Receive web pages and display them in the web browser.
 - [ ] Request content from a web browser and receive the response.

-### 6. A website can consist of multiple web pages linked together.
+### 6. True or False.
+A website can consist of multiple web pages linked together.

 - [x] True <br>
       That's correct!
 A website consists of several web pages linked together.